OpenNebula/website/content/product/virtual_machines_operation/virtual_machines_networking/vn_templates.md

 - lock
 - unlock

-## Preparing Virtual Network Templates for End-Users
+## Preparing Virtual Network Templates for End Users

-First create a Virtual Network Template and set all the attributes which need to be set to define the Virtual Network at the template like bridge, vlan id, etc.
+First, create a Virtual Network Template and set all the attributes which need to be set to define the Virtual Network at the template like bridge, vlan id, etc.

 {{< alert title="Note" color="success" >}}
-Note that Virtual Network restricted attributes will be also restricted for virtual network templates.{{< /alert >}}
+Note that Virtual Network restricted attributes will be also restricted for Virtual Network Templates.{{< /alert >}}

 ```default
 $ cat vn_template.txt